 - Providers will not use the Nevada SOAR process for clients who do not meet SOAR criteria: homeless or at risk of homelessness.

 - Providers will not collect fees for services rendered using the SOAR process.

 - Providers will participate in follow up training, and are encouraged to submit redacted copies of MSRs for quality review.

-- Providers must submit SOAR outcomes to the SOAR State Coordinator through the outlined process provided during the NV SOAR fundamentals course.
+- Providers must submit SOAR outcomes through the outlined process provided during the SOAR Review Training.